SDU-eScience/UCloud-Courses/Courses/AU/r-demo-course__0000/2024-01-01/README.md

 ## Building docker image

-Building a docker image with the *Dockerfile* will enable containers to run along with all installed pre-requisits needed for the course.
-For example, this course includes */renv* and */slides* folders that are coppied and added to the container's */work* folder using *COPY* command in the *Dockerfile*.
+Building a docker image with the *Dockerfile* will enable containers to run with all installed prerequisites needed for the course.
+For example, this course includes */renv* and */slides* folders that are copied and added to the container's */work* folder using the *COPY* command in the *Dockerfile*.

-In terminal, navigate to */scripts* and run `python build-docker-image.py` to see the script's usage.
+In the */scripts* folder, a python script for building images (`build-docker-image.py`) is provided.
+The script requires that your python environment has the python docker package installed.
+This can be installed by running `pip install docker`.
+You will also need to have an installation of docker  When running the script, privide the following arguments:

+* `-n`: The name of the course
+* `-c`: Official course code (from university course description)
+* `-r`: The release date of the course, in the format YYYY-MM-DD
+* `-u`: The univerity the course is taught at.
+    * The options are  `aau`,`au`,`cbs`,`dtu`,`itu`,`ku`,`ruc`,`sdu`, and `other`.

-The image was then built using the *build-docker-image.py* script:
+The image for this course was built using the *build-docker-image.py* script with these arguments:

 `python build-docker-image.py -n r-demo-course -c 0000 -r 2024-01-01 -u au`

+This to must be called inside the */scripts* folder.

 ## Initialization